-This AI Governance Toolkit for African Policymakers was produced by Qubit Hub and Smart Africa, under the direction of Dr. Shikoh Gitau (PhD), CEO of Qhala, and Lacina Koné, Director General / CEO of Smart Africa.
-It was co-authored by Jacquelene Mwangi, Doctoral Candidate at Harvard Law School, and David Lemayian of Qubit Hub / QTrust.
+This AI Governance Toolkit for African Policymakers was produced by Qubit Hub, under the direction of Dr. Shikoh Gitau (PhD), CEO of Qhala.
+It was produced with support from the Smart Africa.
+It was co-authored by Jacquelene Mwangi, Doctoral Candidate at Harvard Law School, David Lemayian of Qubit Hub / QTrust, and Kojo Carl Apeagyei of Qhala.
 It benefited from contributions of Ida Wambaa (Dual LLMs), Advocate of the High Court of Kenya; Rosario Kamuti, Advocate of the High Court of Kenya; Sonia Waiganjo, Researcher at Qhala; and Stan Getui, CFA, .